Br0Fi/goscalc/README.md

     the k values in k.dat, the corresponding generalized oscillator strengths in gos.dat for the energy losses, which result from the desired free energies saved in free_energies.dat.

-### Additional Directories:
+### Example files:
-+ element_configs contains some example configuration files to use with wavegen and goscalc for different elements
+element_configs contains some example configuration files to use with wavegen and goscalc for different elements XY.
+The directories  XY_cfg contain the config files for wavegen (wavegen.dat) and goscalc (config.json) as well as the resulting wavefunctions calculated by wavegen (waveup.dat).
+You can check your results, by comparing them to the output files given in element_configs/XY

 ### Restrictions:
 + GOS for ions can not be calculated, because their atomic potential does not fall off to zero within the mesh given by wavegen (or at all, technically), but contwace.c requires this.